University of Florida Homepage

 • Partnering with community organizations

-The Alexander Grass Scholars Program awards $2,000 to support an introductory research experience.
+The Alexander Grass Scholars Program awards $2,000 to support an introductory research experience beginning in summer and continuing in fall.

-Students will enroll in a special section of IDS 4911 during the summer, continue to engage in independent research through the following fall, and present the final project at a Grass Scholars Research Symposium.
+In Summer A, students will enroll in a special section of IDS 4911: Foundations of Humanities Research.
+The following fall, they will continue to engage in independent humanities research and present a final project at the Grass Scholars Research Symposium.

 Project Leader: